grantcurrey/cucumber-rest/README.md

 Installation
 =============

-The installation steps are required if you want to use the library with an applca
+The installation steps are required if you want to compile from sources.

 ```bash
 git clone http://github.com/grantcurrey/cucumber-rest